GetSwift/frontend-test/README.md

 # Submission

 Create a new repository (don't fork this one) and send us the link at joash at getswift dot co.
 If you'd prefer you can also email us a zip file.
+When you send the repository link/ zip file please prefix the subject with `FETEST:`